joshuasa/sandbox-fargate/README.md

 }
 ```

-Create ECR repository using either the concole or `AWS CLI`:
+Create ECR repository using either the console or `AWS CLI`:

 ```shell
 aws ecr create-repository \